-The Morrison Prize is a $10,000 cash prize awarded annually to the author(s) of the most impactful sustainability-related legal academic paper published in North America during the previous year.
-The prize winner(s) will present the winning paper in a plenary session at the fourth annual Sustainability Conference of American Legal Educators on May 11, 2018, at ASU’s Sandra Day O’Connor College of Law.
+The Morrison Prize is a new $10,000 cash prize that will be awarded annually to the author(s) of the most impactful sustainability-related legal academic paper published in North America during the previous year.
+The 2016 prize winner(s) will present the winning paper in a plenary session at the second annual Sustainability Conference of American Legal Educators on May ????
+2018, at ASU’s Sandra Day O’Connor College of Law.

 Judging Process and Criteria:

 The Morrison Prize seeks to recognize the paper published within the eligibility period that is likely to have the most significant positive long-term impact on the advancement of the environmental sustainability movement.
 All eligible papers entered into the prize contest will undergo independent review and scoring by a diverse group of full-time law professors who teach in environmental sustainability-related areas at four different accredited North American law schools.

 The contest scoring system focuses primarily on a paper’s (i) quality and originality of analysis (20%) and (ii) potential for real-world impact on policy developments directly related to environmental sustainability goals (80%).
 The author’s seniority, home institution, reputational stature and existing body of research are not relevant to the scoring process.